bizz84/flutter-tips-and-tricks/README.md

 If these tips have helped you, make sure to star this repo 🌟 and [share this tweet](https://twitter.com/biz84/status/1546868449963540480)! 🙏

-This way others can benefit too and everyone can learn! 👍
+This way, others can benefit, too, and everyone can learn! 👍

 ## How to Contribute